 - 1. Homework sets are due at the start of the following class. - 2.
 Homework must be submitted in sets, arranged in order by problem number. - 3.
 The homework must be written on quadrille 81⁄2 x 11 engineering pad.
 Use 5-square per inch National Computation pad paper ONLY (sold at the NJIT Bookstore).
-The proper form consists of doing the problems on one side of 8-1/2 x11 pad paper.
-Also acceptable; engineering paper from office supply stores. - 4.
+Use only one side of 8-1/2 x11 pad paper.
+Also acceptable, engineering paper from office supply stores. - 4.
 On the top of each page, in the space provided, PRINT your name, course and section, and problem number.
 Write on ONLY the front side of the paper. - 5.
 All problems must show the figure and data provided with the problem - 6.
 All problems must have a free body diagram. - 7.
-Sets must be stapled together in the upper left hand corner. - 8.
-LATE Homework will be accepted up to one week after it is due.
-However there will be a penalty of 30 points on the grade.
+Sets must be stapled together in the upper left-hand corner. - 8.
+LATE Homework will be accepted up to 72 hours after it is due.
+However, there will be a penalty of 30 points on the grade.